AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/translation.md

 ## Configure the Translation tab on the DITA map dashboard

-To hide the Translation tab on the DITA map dashboard, perform the following steps:
+The following tabs provide instructions to hide the Translation tab on the DITA map dashboard based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]